codemann8/alttpr_codetracker_codemann8/README.md

 ## Installation:
 Normally, an EmoTracker package is installed through the EmoTracker program itself.
 However, the submission has been denied by EmoTracker staff for unknown/unclarified reasons.
 Thus, the only way to enjoy this package is to manually install it.
 To install, you will need to perform the following steps:
-1) You will need to modify a settings file in your local EmoTracker install directory, located in `C:/Users/<user>/Documents/EmoTracker/application_settings.json`.
+1) You will need to modify a settings file in your local EmoTracker working directory, located in `C:/Users/<user>/Documents/EmoTracker/application_settings.json`.
 Open this file in your favorite text editor (Notepad if you don't have any).
 2) There is a line labeled `"package_repositories": []`, you will need to add a link to my repository, which is what informs EmoTracker to download a new update to the tracker package.
 The resulting line should be `"package_repositories": ["https://raw.githubusercontent.com/codemann8/alttpr_codetracker_codemann8/master/repository.json"]`.
 Save the file.
 3) If EmoTracker is open, close and reopen it.
 From here, the new tracker package should now be a package that shows in the default `Package Manager` alongside all the other packages you can install.
 You will see `CodeTracker Full Tracker` as a new option to install.
 4) Click `Install`.
 From now on, EmoTracker will show a yellow/green cloud icon when there is a new version of this tracker to install.